 Failure to complete the admissions process by the first semester of study will cause the student to be administratively dropped from the program with no financial reimbursement.

 2. Request official transcripts of all college work done elsewhere.
 The official transcript should indicate the status of the student with the college most recently attended.
 Transcripts "issued to student" are not official.

-3. Distribute two Personal Reference forms and ask that they be returned to the Admissions office.
+3. Have two Personal Reference forms completed.
+If you print them, ask that they be returned to the Admissions office.

 4. Include the $25, non-refundable, application fee.

 The first scheduled meeting of the cohort is designed to be both a registration and orientation session.
 Curriculum materials and textbooks for the first course are distributed and first-week assignments are given.
 Class structure is discussed and students become acquainted with one another.
 Required financial aid counseling is provided to students receiving federal monies.